 The citizens' committee must register its initiative on this website before starting to collect statements of support from citizens.
 Once the registration is confirmed, organisers have one year to collect signatures.* Citizens do not need to be registered to vote, just old enough.

-All EU citizens (nationals of a member state) old enough to vote* in the European Parliament elections (18 except in Austria, where the voting age is 16) can sign a citizens' initiative.
+All EU citizens (nationals of a member state) old enough to vote* in the European Parliament elections (18 years old, except in Austria & Malta where the voting age is 16, and Greece where the voting age is 17) can sign a citizens' initiative.

 To give their support to an initiative, citizens have to fill in a specific statement of support form provided by the organisers, on paper or online.
 It is not possible to sign up to an initiative on this website.* Citizens do not need to be registered to vote, just old enough.